stsemant/gsv-6ToWAMP/README.md

 ### Configuration of the Accespoint
 #### Configure DHCP-Server for wireless-interface
+create a backup from the orginal dnsmasq-config-file

+	mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig

-Open uDHCP-config-File with the following command
+Open dnsmasq-config-File with the following command

-	sudo nano /etc/udhcpd.conf
+	sudo nano /etc/dnsmasq.conf

 Configure DHCP.
-Edit the file /etc/udhcpd.conf and configure it like this
+Edit the file /etc/dnsmasq.conf and configure it like this

-	start 192.168.9.2 		# range of IPs that the hostspot will give to client devices. end 192.168.9.20
-	interface wlan0 		# The device uDHCP listens on. remaining yes
-	#opt dns 8.8.8.8 4.2.2.2 # The DNS servers client devices will use.
-	opt subnet 255.255.255.0
-	opt router 192.168.42.1	# The Pi's IP address on wlan0 which we will set up shortly. opt lease 864000 		# 10 day DHCP lease time in seconds

-disable all other active options (opt) with an #
+	interface=wlan0
+	no-dhcp-interface=eth0
+	dhcp-range=interface:wlan0,192.168.9.2,192.168.9.30,infinite

-save udhcpd.conf changes and exit nano with
+save dnsmasq.conf changes and exit nano with

-	Ctrl + O
-	Ctrl + X

-open uDHCP-default-File with the following command

-	sudo nano /etc/default/udhcpd

-Edit the file /etc/default/udhcpd and change the line

-	DHCPD_ENABLED="no"
-to

-	#DHCPD_ENABLED="no"
-and save and exit with

 	Ctrl + O
 	Ctrl + X